ibm-cloud-docs/virtual-servers/vsi_reconfigure.md

 First, go to the device menu, and make sure that you have the correct account permissions to complete the tasks.

 * Go to your console device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
-For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
+For more information about permissions, see [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 Resizing or reconfiguring a virtual server initiates a system restart.
 {: important}